Mileage affects everything from how much you pay for a car to the cost of car insurance.

 If you start commuting to work, your mileage is likely to increase.

-For example, driving to the train station and leaving your car parked outside.
+For example, driving to your office, or even driving to the train station and leaving your car parked outside.

 Adding a named driver to your policy could cause your mileage to go up.

-This is because any miles driven in your car will count towards your total.
+This is because any miles driven in your car might count towards your total (always double check with your insurer).

-Mileage is calculated per vehicle rather than per person.
+Mileage is usually alculated per vehicle rather than per person.

 Your car insurance may get more expensive if your mileage is higher than expected.